 Zig Ziglar has been quoted as saying, “If you aim for nothing, you’ll hit it every time.”
-I think for most the most part, most of us are pretty good at least aiming at something.
+This may be the case for a few but I believe that most of us are pretty good at aiming at something.

 However, one common mistake we may make when setting a goal is that we make them too ambiguous.
 Here are a few examples…

 - I want to get into better shape

 - I want to learn a new language

 - I want to spend more time with family